akanik/ga-pull/code/multiple-sites-by-uri-date.md

 Don’t worry if you’re prompted to grant permissions to run this code.
 That’s normal on the first time running it:

 ![alt text](https://github.com/akanik/ga-pull/raw/master/img/ga-pull-14-auth.png "sheet/script authentication image")

+But what you should see is your original data with all of your metrics columns added!

+If this isn't what you see, refer to the [Troubleshooting section](troubleshooting.md).